Your organization likely shares a variety of sensitive information with third parties in order to carry out critical processes.

 To ensure they are, you can use an MFT solution to perform the following:

-2. The benefits provider (e.g. Blue Cross Blue Shield) takes the file from the server, processes it, and then returns the appropriate claims information for each employee back to the server.
+2. The benefits provider (e.g., Blue Cross Blue Shield) takes the file from the server, processes it, and then returns the appropriate claims information for each employee back to the server.

 3. The HR system can then take that list from the server and upload it.

-The advantages and disadvantages of using managed file transfer
+Advantages and disadvantages of using MFT

 To help you better understand whether and when to use an MFT solution, let’s break down the top reasons to use it—and avoid it.